pletch/esphome-vistaECP-idf/README.md

 - [Author & Contributors](#author---contributors)
 -
 **This version is a highly modified FORK of this project!!**

-This Fork withs with ESP-IDF rather than Arduino framework in ESPHome.
+Project compiles using ESP-IDF rather than Arduino framework in ESPHome.

 This version tailored for my needs and shared here for the benefits of any others that might want to use it.
 No warranty is expressed or implied with the software contained herein.